rythos42/ArmadaData/readme.md

     - Count dead ships by "ships not in play area"
     - Count objective points by "objective with tokens", rebel vs imperial tokens
     - TTS puts the calculation in for players, but allows them to override it
-- Toggle to select "ranked" or not, when there is a vassal ranking
 - Better way of associating fleets with players
   - Ships are marked by which player spawns them, but anyone can spawn anything they like
   - Position (bottom player == player 1) doesn't always work